swarui/phase-1-wk2-code-challenge/README.md

 2. Create a new branch for your feature/fix:
 3. Commit your changes and push the branch:
 4. Open a pull request in the repository and provide a detailed description of your changes.

+## How the website is suppost to look
 ![Screenshot from 2023-10-03 14-23-45](https://github.com/swarui/phase-1-wk2-code-challenge/assets/135341074/9858a288-fc17-41f8-a700-849461a343e6)

 ## Author